opf/openproject/docs/repositories/README.md

 	}

 The endpoint is expected to return a JSON with at least a `message` property when the response is not successful (2xx).
-When the response is successful, it must at least return a `url` property that contains an accessible URL, an optionally, a `path` property to access the repository locally.
+When the response is successful, it must at least return a `url` property that contains an accessible URL and optionally a `path` property to access the repository locally.
-Note that for Git repositories, OpenProject currently can only read them locally (i.e, through an NFS mount), so a path is mandatory here.
+*Note* that for Git repositories, OpenProject currently can only read them locally (i.e, through an NFS mount), so a path is mandatory here.
 For Subversion, you can either return a `file:///<path>` URL, or a local path.

 Our main use-case for this feature is to reduce the complexity of permission issues around Subversion mainly in packager, for which a simple Apache wrapper script is used in `extra/Apache/OpenProjectRepoman.pm`.